zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

-Pretagging a thread with the :c:macro:`K_FP_REGS` option instructs the MPU-based stack protection mechanism to properly configure the size of the thread's guard region to always guarantee stack overflow detection.
+Pretagging a thread with the :c:macro:`K_FP_REGS` option instructs the MPU-based stack protection mechanism to properly configure the size of the thread's guard region to always guarantee stack overflow detection, and enable lazy stacking for the given thread upon thread creation.

 During thread context switching the ARM kernel saves the *callee-saved* floating point registers, if the switched-out thread has been using them.